Murilo de Almeida

-Murilo Ribeiro de Almeida (born January 21, 1989) simply known as Murilo de Almeida, is a football player.
-He last played as a striker for Luverdense Esporte in the Campeonato Mato-Grossense.
-He is a former striker of the Timor-Leste national football team, and is the country's leading goal scorer.
+Murilo Ribeiro de Almeida (born January 21, 1989) simply known as Murilo de Almeida, is a footballer who played as a forward.
+Born in Brazil, he played for the Timor-Leste national team and is the country's leading goal scorer.

 Personal life

 Murilo was born at Presidente Prudente, Brazil, and naturalized East Timorese by fellow Brazilian Antônio Carlos Vieira, who was then the coach of Timor-Leste.

 Club career

 Earlier career

 Murilo de Almeida began his professional club career at Esporte Clube Bahia in Brazil but has not appeared in a single league match.